MKCorley/Project-for-Getting-and-Cleaning-Data-Coursera-/CodeBook.md

 - activity identifying numbers were replaced with descriptive names (listed in "Identifiers" in VARIABLES section)
 - variable names were replaced with more descriptive names by expanding abbreviations and removing special characters.
 The list of abbreviations expanded are as follows:
-    Acc changed to "Accelerometer"
+    Acc changed to "Accelerometer",
-    Gryo changed to "Gyroscope"
+    Gryo changed to "Gyroscope",
-    Mag changed to "Magnitude"
+    Mag changed to "Magnitude",
-    Freq changed to "Frequency"
+    Freq changed to "Frequency",
-    std changed to "StandardDeviation"
+    std changed to "StandardDeviation",
-    f changed to "frequencyDomain"
+    f changed to "frequencyDomain",
     t changed to "timeDomain"
 - a final data set (TidyData.txt), containing the average of each variable for each activity and each subject, was created.